×

 All about Norite and Pyrolite Properties

 Know all about Norite and Pyrolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Pyrolite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Pyrolite is Phaneritic.
 Norite appears Veined and Shiny and Pyrolite appears Rough and Shiny.
-The luster of Norite is not available while that of Pyrolite is shiny.
+The luster of Norite is while that of Pyrolite is shiny.
 Norite is available in dark grey to black colors whereas Pyrolite is available in dark greenish - grey colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Pyrolite are creating artwork, gemstone, jewelry, source of chromite, platinum, nickel and garnet, source of diamonds.